rinde/RinSim/README.md

 Simulation entities are entities that are the actual objects in our simulation, such as agents, trucks, and packages.
 They can implement the _TickListener_ interface and/or other interfaces to use additional models.
-Once registered in the simulator, the simulator will make sure they receive ticks (if required) and are registered in all required models.
+Once registered in the simulator, the simulator will make sure they receive ticks (if required) and are registered in all required models (see the example below).
-An illustration can be found [here](http://people.cs.kuleuven.be/~robrecht.haesevoets/mascourse/docs/example.png).

 ## A simple example